 Indian gaming profits, payments to tribal members.
-If you make payments to members of Indian tribes from the net revenues of class II or class III gaming activities conducted or licensed by the tribes, you must withhold federal income tax on such payments and file Form 1099-MISC.

-File Form 1099-MISC to report the distributions to tribal members.
+If you make payments to members of Indian tribes from the net revenues of class II or class III gaming activities conducted or licensed by the tribes, you must withhold federal income tax on such payments.
+File Form 1099-MISC to report the payments and withholding to tribal members.
 Report the payments in box 3 and the federal income tax withheld in box 4.
 Pub.
-15-A, Employer's Supplemental Tax Guide, contains the necessary "Tables for Withholding on Distributions of Indian Gaming Profits to Tribal Members."
+15-A contains the necessary "Tables for Withholding on Distributions of Indian Gaming Profits to Tribal Members."